charliecalvert/CloudNotes/Assignments/ExpressPagesAndMixins.md

-# Express Pages and Mixins
+## Overview

-In class exercise
+In the  Express Pages and Mixins assignment you will learn about Jade, bootstrap and mixins.

 References: